vogelsara/crafted-in-sweden/README.md

 Generally I considered these questions when making a decision:

-* *Development time* - in simple features it is possible to develop something faster than find and learn a plugin.
+* **Development time** - in simple features it is possible to develop something faster than find and learn a plugin.
 But often it's faster (so cheaper) to use a plugin, which is very important in a complex project, where there are deadlines, and the customer is waiting for the product.
 Every case I tried to estimate the development time with coding and with plugins.
-* *Error proneness* - a new functionality is always a new opportunity to introduce bugs.
+* **Error proneness** - a new functionality is always a new opportunity to introduce bugs.
 Whatever I develop it needs thorough testing.
 In case of a good plugin I get functionality which is already tested by many other people, and supported for the future.
 But in case of a bad plugin, I can install all of it's bugs too.
 It's important to check the userbase, the rating and the reviews of a plugin, as well as the update frequencies.
-* *Security* - similarly to the previous point, a plugin can introduce security threaths, but can be also a safer solution than one I write myself.
+* **Security** - similarly to the previous point, a plugin can introduce security threaths, but can be also a safer solution than one I write myself.
 It also needs to be taken into consideration.
-* *Performance* - very similar considerations to the previous point.
+* **Performance** - very similar considerations to the previous point.

-### Chosen plugins
+### Chosen solutions

-*
+* **[Capability Manager](https://wordpress.org/plugins/capability-manager-enhanced/)** - I use WordPress' builtin functionality for user login.
+Although it needs some customiyation.
+I chose Capability Manager to create custom user role (Brewery) and edit their capabilities.
+* **[User Registration](https://wordpress.org/plugins/user-registration/)** - to create frontend registration forms.
+I also used this to add a checkbox for age control on user registration.
+There is a separate form for registration as normal user, and registration as brewery.
+* **[Age Gate](https://wordpress.org/plugins/age-gate/)** - so users have to confirm a certain age before visiting the page
+* **[New User Approve](https://wordpress.org/plugins/new-user-approve/)** - so administrators have to accept new users' registration.
+* **Own code** - the above plugin doesn't give us the opportunity to accept/decline registrations based on user role.
+I looked for the code part where the new users get their initial status and modified it.
+Now the system queries the role of the user, and sets the status to approved if it's a subsriber (normal user).
+* **[Content Control](https://wordpress.org/plugins/content-control/) and [User Menus](https://wordpress.org/plugins/user-menus/)** - these two plugins are from the same author and complement each other well.
+The former makes it possible to show certain content only for logged in users and only for a certain role, and the second one makes it possible to show menu items only for those users.
+With this we can create pages only logged in users see, for example only logged in breweries and admins can access the page for event creation.
+* **Own code** - I haven't found a plugin which suits my needs when creating a page which lists all accepted breweries.
+(Display a user list of a certain, custom role, only with a certain status from New User Approve plugin.)
+I created a page template in a child theme which queries the breweries, loops through them and displays them if they have "approved" status.
+* **[WP Event Manager](https://wordpress.org/plugins/wp-event-manager/)** - so users can create events.
+This plugin also has the feature that admins need to approve events before they get public.
+The plugin also contains an event listing page with filters and a dashboard.
+* **[WooCommerce](https://woocommerce.com/)** - the most well-known WordPress plugin for eCommerce.
+This is actually a set of plugins, and even the Storefront theme, which works very well with WooCommerce, but still very customizable, so it can be fit to the customer's needs.
+I integrate Klarna and PayPal checkout.
+It makes it possible for administrators and breweries to upload products.
+It has a builtin functionality to create affiliate products, meaning that they cannot be bought directly on the site, indtead the "Buy" button points to a 3rd party page, which, in this case is Systembolaget.

 ## Security analysis